logiclrd/noti/docs/manual.md

 $ fg; noti
 ```

-## Notification types
+## Services

-There are different notification types that `noti` supports.
+There are different notification services that `noti` supports.
 Each type has
 different flags.

 ```